 * Literary Publications by Author Rob Couteau.
 The Official Web Site.

 * Review of Second, Revised edition of Doctor Pluss, Midwest Book Review, by Diane Donovan, March 2020.

 * Review of More Collected Couteau: Essays and Interviews, Publisher's Weekly, Select, February 2016.

 * Review of Portraits from the Revolution, Midwest Book Review, by Diane Donovan, November 2015.

 * Interview with Rob Couteau on the death of Ray Bradbury, Monocle 24 Radio June 2012.

 * Review of The Sleeping Mermaid, Midwest Book Review, by Willis M. Buhle, August 2010.

 * “Defining the Sacred: Hubert Selby on Spirituality, the Creative Will, and Love.”
 Couteau’s interview with Hubert Selby.

 * “Off the Palette: Rob Couteau.”
-Interview with Rob Couteau, HV Biz, 1 March 2010.
+Interview with Rob Couteau, Hudson Valley Business, 1 March 2010.